 jaundice (yellowing of the skin or eyes); or

-(if you also take ribavirin) pale skin, feeling light-headed or short of breath, rapid heart rate, trouble concentrating.
+(if you also take ribavirin) low red blood cells (anemia)--pale skin, unusual tiredness, feeling light-headed or short of breath, cold hands and feet.

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect elbasvir and grazoprevir?